×

 When we asked expats and global nomads about the quality of medical care in Taiwan, they replied:

 "Taiwan has a comprehensive healthcare system that provides quality medical services to its citizens.
 Medical services in Taiwan are provided by both public and private hospitals and clinics, and are generally of a high standard.
 The public healthcare system is subsidized by the government, making it affordable for most people.
 Private healthcare is also available, and is often more expensive but offers more personalized care.
-In addition, Taiwan has a number of specialized medical centers that provide specialized treatments and services," said one expat.
+In addition, Taiwan has a number of specialized medical centers that provide specialized treatments and services," commented one expat living in Taiwan.

 About the Author